 Below is a schematic representation of the solution with relevant building blocks for configuration and administration of grade step progression.

-Refer to the IDP(Implementation Design Principles) document that explains in detail the solution to realize grade step progression in Employee Central here: Partner Edge Link or Customer Community Link.
+Refer to the IDP(Implementation Design Principles) document that explains in detail the solution to realize grade step progression in Employee Central here: Employee Central: Managing Pay Scale Progression.
 The document provides a sample business use case, configuration settings, data model changes, business rules setup and a run through of an example data set.
 It also includes essential information about the working of various flags in the off cycle event batch object.

 Thanks for posting this.
 What is the difference between the IDP for Pay Scales and the help documentation Implementing and Configuring Employee Payments in Employee Central on the same topic?